-I came to Yoga in my early twenties; it started with an interest in Fitness & evolved into a way of being that has helped me to evolve mentally, while improving my mindfulness, flexibility, strength & agility.
+It started with an interest in Fitness & evolved into a way of being that has helped her to evolve mentally, while improving mindfulness, flexibility and strength

 What is Yoga?